William Pearson (astronomer): Biography

 After leaving East Sheen in 1821, William erected an observatory at South Kilworth that possessed a 36-inch focal-length altazimuth telescope, originally constructed by Edward Troughton for the St. Petersburg Academy of Sciences.
 The observatory was also equipped with a 42-inch focal-length achromatic refractor by Tulley, a transit circle by William Simms, and a clock by Hardy.

 While at South Kilworth, Pearson observed the occultations of the Pleiades in July and October 1821.
 In 1824 and 1829, he published the two quarto volumes of his Introduction to Practical Astronomy.
 The first volume mainly contained tables for the processes of reduction.
 The second volume included elaborate descriptions and engravings of various astronomical instruments (drawn by John Farey, Jr, and engraved by Edmund Turrell) along with instructions for their use.
 Pearson received the Gold Medal of the Royal Astronomical Society (then known as the Astronomical Society of London) on 13 February 1829 for the publication, which Sir John Herschel called ‘one of the most important and extensive works on that subject which has ever issued from the press’.

 In 1830, the Royal Observatory nominated Pearson to its new board of visitors.
 Assisted by a village mathematician named Ambrose Clarke, Pearson began the reobservation and computation of the 520 stars tabulated for occultations in his Practical Astronomy during the same year.
 He presented the resulting catalogue to the Royal Astronomical Society on 11 June 1841.

 Pearson observed Halley's Comet on 29 October 1835, and in 1839 he deduced a value for the obliquity of the ecliptic from his own research.

 He died on 6 September 1847 at South Kilworth, and a tablet honoring his memory in the church recognizes the respect earned by his exemplary conduct as a clergyman and magistrate.

 Family

 William Pearson married Frances Low on 22 February 1796 at St Swithun, East Retford, Nottinghamshire.
 Their daughter, Frances, was born in 1797 in Lincoln.
 Frances Pearson, née Low, died on 10 October 1831, aged 61 years and was buried at South Kilworth.

+Frances Low's sister, Sarah Low, married William Maxwell in 1804.
+William Pearson officiated when their daughter, Amelia Mary Maxwell, married William Holt Yates in 1837 at St George's, Hanover Square.

 He married Eliza Sarah Hunter on 10 November 1832 at St George, Hanover Square, Middlesex.
 Eliza Sarah Pearson, née Hunter, died in Tunbridge Wells, Kent in 1878, aged 82.